Preventing aging and age-related degenerative diseases by balancing methylation

 Methylation is involved in multiple biological processes and several critical functions in the body in an intricate manner that cannot easily be recognizable when unbalanced.
 These are:

 1.Synthesis of DNA & RNA and biosynthesis of purine nucleotides

 This process is impacted by chronic methyl donor deficiency, leading to DNA strands brakes, apoptosis and carcinogenesis.
 By using a sensitive in vitro model system, the result has proven and emphasized the significance of folic acid for de novo nucleotide synthesis and the integrity of the DNA.

-DNA methylation is one of the best known epigenetic mechanisms that directly regulates gene expression and phenotypes.
-In healthy cells, it ensures the proper regulation of gene expression (without changes in DNA sequence) and stable gene silencing.
+DNA methylation is one of the best-known mechanisms that directly regulates SNPS expression and phenotypes.
+In healthy cells, it ensures the proper regulation of DNA expression (without changes in DNA sequence) and stable Mutation silencing.
 Methylation of DNA occurs at so-called CpG sites (where cytosine lies next to guanine).
-The CpG sites in the regions near the promoters of genes are known as CpG islands.
-Recent studies have shown that DNA methylation of CpG islands, deacetylation of histone and methylation of histone leads to gene silencing.
-Under normal circumstances, the majority of CpG dinucleotides are methylated, but aberrations in gene expression caused by epigenetic promoter hypermethylation of CpG islands can lead to carcinogenesis. (inappropriate silencing).
+The CpG sites in the regions near the promoters are known as CpG islands.
+Recent studies have shown that DNA methylation of CpG islands, deacetylation of histone and methylation of histone leads to mutation silencing.
+Under normal circumstances, the majority of CpG dinucleotides are methylated, but aberrations in DNA expression caused by the promoter hypermethylation of CpG islands can lead to carcinogenesis. (inappropriate silencing).

 3.Metabolism of neurotransmitters